 OTTER

-A research contribution to improving the maritime situational awareness was chosen as the mission purpose for OTTER, as this is an internationally significant, security-relevant topic and provides a useful example of a need that has to be met in a timely manner.
+A contribution to maritime situational awareness was chosen as the mission purpose for OTTER, as this is an internationally significant, security-relevant topic and provides a useful example of a need that has to be met in a timely manner.
 The satellite picks up signals from co-operative vessels and takes optical images of the transmitter source.
-These data are then compared with each other on ground.
-The mission makes an experimental contribution to improving maritime situational awareness; it demonstrates the strengths of small satellites in the rapid and cost-efficient realization of reconnaissance capabilities.
+These data are then compared and merged with other sensor data on ground.
+The mission demonstrates the strengths of small satellites in the rapid and cost-efficient realization of reconnaissance capabilities.

 By including the mission into international cooperation, OTTER will make an important contribution to research into Responsive Space and maritime reconnaissance.
 To this end, operational concepts for data fusion with other sensor systems and distributed operation are being developed.